-They are the same as standard current accounts but can only be opened by students and come with extras.
+They are the same as standard current accounts but can only be opened by students and usually come with interest free overdrafts and other benefits.

 An overdraft lets you borrow money from your bank, so you can still pay for things even when you have no money left in your account.